-If you have had an English Only class how many times have you tried to explain a minor grammar point ALL IN ENGLISH and it taking fifteen minutes or more?
+If you have had an English Only class, how many times have you tried to explain a minor grammar point ALL IN ENGLISH and it takes fifteen minutes or more?

 This is where English Only can be a real roadblock in the learning process and in the general mood of the class.

 By allowing students to use their own language, this problem can be bypassed easily.